AlexTheaker04/DCSS/README.md

 ## Pull requests and how to add/change code
 Make pull requests and tell me in discord to approve it.
 All the files are here and ready to download.
-If you have any questions, feel free to ask me and I will help :)
+If you have any questions, feel free to ask me and I will help :smiley:

 *Github created and managed by Alex Theaker*